katerinanavab/javadocs/docs/unit09/notes902.md

 ## Inheritance and Constructors

-Subclasses inherit ``public`` methods from the superclass that they extend, but they cannot access the ``private`` instance variables of the superclass directly.
-And subclasses do not inherit constructors from the superclass.
-But inherited instance variables need to be properly initialized or none of the inherited methods are likely to work properly, so how can a subclass initialize the superclass's ``private`` variables?
+Subclasses inherit ``public`` **methods** from the superclass that they extend, but they cannot access the ``private`` **instance variables** of the superclass directly.
+And subclasses do NOT inherit **constructors** from the superclass.

+But inherited instance variables need to be _properly initialized_ or none of the inherited methods are likely to work properly, so how can a subclass initialize the superclass's ``private`` variables?
-If the super class provides ``public`` setter methods for those variables the subclass could use those.
-But that won't always be the case.
-And sometimes constructors do more complex initialization than just setting variables.
+> If the super class provides ``public`` setter methods for those variables the subclass could use those.
+But that won't always be the case!
+And sometimes constructors do more complex initialization than just setting variables...

 ### The `super` Keyword

 The way out is provided by the keyword ``super``.
-When used like the name of a method, i.e. when followed with parentheses and arguments, ``super`` provides a way to call the code in a superclass constructor, passing whatever arguments it needs.
+When used like the name of a method, i.e. when followed with **parentheses** and **arguments**, ``super`` provides a way to call the code in a **superclass constructor**, passing whatever arguments it needs.

 But unlike when we call a constructor with ``new``, a call to ``super`` doesn't create a new object.
-Instead it runs the constructor’s code in the context of the object currently being constructed.
+Instead it runs the constructor’s code in the _context of the object currently being constructed_.
 This lets the superclass constructor initialize the instance variables declared in the superclass including ``private`` variables the subclass can’t directly access.

 It’s critical that all the instance variables in an object be properly initialized before the object is used, including by code in the rest of the constructor.
 To ensure that, if the constructor doesn’t start with a call to ``super`` Java will automatically insert a call to ``super`` with no arguments.
-(That means if the superclass does not have a no-argument constructor that the subclasses will have to explicitly call ``super`` with the appropriate arguments for some constructor that does exist.
-This ensures that instances of the subclass are properly initialized.)
+> That means if the superclass does not have a no-argument constructor, that the subclasses will have to explicitly call ``super`` with the appropriate arguments for some constructor that does exist.
+This ensures that instances of the subclass are **properly initialized**.

 For example the call to ``super(theName)`` in ``Employee`` below runs the code in the ``Person`` constructor that takes a ``String`` argument which presumably initializes an instance variable in the ``Person`` class to hold the name.

 ```java
 public class Employee extends Person {